TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         section with the 'updatable: yes' property.

-        To update properties, you can either pass a file containing a JSON object as the argument to the -f option on the cmdline, send a JSON object on stdin (though it will refuse work if stdin is a tty), or pass property=value arguments on the cmdline.
+        To update properties, you can either pass a file containing a JSON object as the argument to the -f option on the command line, send a JSON object on stdin (though it will refuse to work if stdin is a tty), or pass property=value arguments on the command line.

         If you pass in a JSON object, that object should be formatted in the same manner as a create payload.
 The only exception is with fields